 The Escondido City Council adopted Resolution No. 2021-110, approving the 6th cycle Housing Element of the General Plan on August 11, 2021.
-On August 10, 2021, City staff received a letter from the Department of Housing and Community Development (HCD) with comments outlining outstanding items the City needs to address in order to certify the City's draft housing element.
+On August 10, 2021, City staff received a letter from the Department of Housing and Community Development (HCD) with comments outlining outstanding items the City needed to address in order to certify the City's draft adopted housing element.
 In addition to the comments issued by HCD, the City received written public comment associated with the adoption of the draft housing element.
-The City worked to address outstanding comments issued by HCD and those public commenters.

 City staff reviewed the received comment letters, including those submitted from the San Diego Housing Federation (SDHF), Escondido Community Housing Coalition (ECHC), Sierra Club North County Group (SCNCG), Erik Felix and Lauren Harper, Patricia Borchmann, Scott Graves, as well as from HCD.
 After the August 2021 City Council adoption, City staff met with the SDHF, ECHC, SCNCG, Erik Felix and Lauren Harper, and HCD to discuss how their comments may be integrated into the revised housing element document.
-Meetings with each group occurred between Novemer 2021 and March 2022, and are listed in Table 1 below.
-City staff reviewed comments from Patricia Borchmann and Scott Graves and provide responses below.
-In February 2022, the City received an additional public comment letter from the Escondido Community Housing Coalition, where comments are addressed below as well.
+City staff met with several of the public commenters, as outlined in Table 1 below.
+City staff reviewed comments from Patricia Borchmann and Scott Graves and provide responses in this document.
+In February and May of 2022, the City received additional public comment letters from the Escondido Community Housing Coalition (ECHC).
+The City also received a comment letter from the Southwest Regional Council of Carpenters (SWRCC) in May 2022 and then received the same letter with an updated date in August 2022.
+City staff reviewed these comment letters and provide response to those comments in this document.